 Bornholm inspire with a raw fantastic nature and beautiful people!

-Below, you will find a short description of some of the projects Ann Charlott has been involved in.
+Below, you will find a short description of some of the projects Ann Charlott works with now, and has been involved in.
 Photos by Justinehoegphotography, John Thackara, Mugen Adler and Ann Charlott Skogøy.

 Gaia Projektet and Gaia Madhus was a 2 year project focusing on social innovation, local food/vegetarian food/circular economy/no debt/local engagement/local commitment and sustainable business on Bornholm.
 Ann Charlott and Mugen Adler was founders of the project.
 From the beginning of the project in 2010 and to the end in 2012, we participated in local foodfestivals, facilitated local workshops about sustainable lifestyle in rural areas and collaborated with students from KADK Bornholm in the making of sustainable service and kitchentools.
 We also collaborated with young people on the edge of society, mentoring and learning from each other.